 Overheating is never a good sign in any device.
 Like any other device, PS4 runs better when it is cool.

 To prevent overheating, make sure that you have placed your device in a well-ventilated area and away from direct exposure to sunlight.
 Don’t ever keep it in a small enclosed space like a shelf.
 You can also provide extra external cooling through fans or air conditioners.
-Also, avoid prolonged and excessive use of your PS4 console.
+Also, avoid prolonged and excessive use of your PS4 console to fix PS4 Controller Flashing White issue to fix PS4 Controller Flashing White issue.

 Method 3: Check the fan inside the console